-Lavender Brown is a Gryffindor student in the same year as Harry Potter and best friends with Parvati Patil.
-Lavender tends to squeal and giggle a lot, and generally gives the impression of being silly.
-She’s keen on Divination, having been convinced of Trelawney’s powers after a vague prediction on the first day of class turned out (from one point of view) to have predicted the death of her pet rabbit, Binky (PA8).
+Lavender Brown was a Gryffindor student in the same year as Harry Potter.
+She was best friends with Parvati Patil.
+Lavender tended to squeal and giggle a lot, and generally gave the impression of her being silly.
+She was keen on Divination, having been convinced of Trelawney’s powers after a vague prediction on the first day of class turned out (from one point of view) to have predicted the death of her pet rabbit, Binky (PA8).

 In their fifth year, Lavender initially believed the Daily Prophet‘s insinuations about Harry, but Hermione shut her up (OP12).